apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 Meta string encoding uses `5/6` bits instead of `8` bits in utf-8 encoding for every chars.
 Since it uses less bits than utf8, it can bring
 **37.5% space cost savings** compared to utf-8 and has a smaller encoded binary size, which uses less storage and makes the network transfer faster.

+More details about meta string spec can be found in [Fury xlang serialization specification](https://fury.apache.org/docs/specification/fury_xlang_serialization_spec/#meta-string).

 ## Encoding Algorithms